mlammens/mlammens.github.io/content/post/2019-12-27-ens-610-semester-recap-fall-2019.md

 * Setup more low-stakes writing assignments
     * Require a draft
 * Need to think more about weekly reading responses
     * The point of the responses is to make sure the students read the materials before coming to class.
-However, I'm not convinced I'm using them affectively.
-Partly this is because I so often fall behind on scoring them, and my current rubric is definitely not alligned with my goals for these assignments.
+However, I'm not convinced I'm using them effectively.
+Partly this is because I so often fall behind on scoring them, and my current rubric is definitely not aligned with my goals for these assignments.
 Next year I need to bring a backward design approach to my weekly assessments.